Introduction

 ) constructor, which takes as input a potentially unsorted list of tuples containing the row index, column index and numerical value of each entry.

-Entries with the same row and column indices are added together.
+entries with the same row and column indices are added together.
 SparseColMat::try_new_from_nonnegative_triplets

 can also be used, which skips entries containins a negative row or column index.

-For problems where the sparsity pattern doesn't change as often as the numerical values, the symbolic and numeric parts can be decoupled using SymbolicSparseColMat::try_new_from_indices
+for problems where the sparsity pattern doesn't change as often as the numerical values, the symbolic and numeric parts can be decoupled using SymbolicSparseColMat::try_new_from_indices

 (or SymbolicSparseColMat::try_new_from_nonnegative_indices